glam-lab/degender-the-web/README.md

 This work is supported by [Whitman College](https://www.whitman.edu/) and the Microsoft Chair in Computer Science.
 Thanks to Gillian Frew for assisting with media strategy.

-This Chrome extension is inspired by earlier Web browser extensions such as [HonestChrome](http://untitledscience.github.io/HonestChrome/).
+This Chrome extension is inspired by earlier texxt replacement extensions such as [HonestChrome](http://untitledscience.github.io/HonestChrome/).